ophwug/docs/README.md

 This is not an official document and is not endorsed by comma.ai.
 However, it is supported by users and readers like you so please do feel free to make suggestions and submit pull requests!

+Also, please do report if the remedies work or don't work.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->